steel-wing/zenbook-duo-hyprland/README.md

 ### On-Screen Keyboard
-I use [wvkbd](https://github.com/jjsullivan5196/wvkbd) as my OSK.
+I use a slightly modified [wvkbd](https://github.com/jjsullivan5196/wvkbd) as my OSK (see [wvkbd-zenbook](https://github.com/steel-wing/wvkbd-zenbook).
 You're free to alter the keyboard in `osk-toggle.sh` to your own selection.
-To install `wvkbd-deskintl`, you'll have to download the repository and build it yourself.
+To install `wvkbd-zenbook`, you'll have to download the repository and build it yourself.
-The repo has instructions on how to do this, as well as instructions on how to theme it.
+The repo has instructions on how to do this, as well as some instructions on how to theme it.

 ### Battery Health